Brennen Davis

-Brennen Davis (born November 2, 1999) is an American professional baseball outfielder for the Chicago Cubs of Major League Baseball (MLB).
-He was selected by the Cubs in the 2018 Major League Baseball draft.
+Brennen Davis (born November 2, 1999) is an American professional baseball outfielder who is a free agent.
+He was selected by the Chicago Cubs in the 2nd round of the 2018 MLB draft.

 Amateur career

 Davis attended Basha High School in Chandler, Arizona, where he played baseball and basketball.
 He committed to play college baseball at the University of Miami.
 Following his senior year, he was selected by the Chicago Cubs in the second round of the 2018 Major League Baseball draft.
-He signed for $1.1 million.
+He signed for a $1.1 million signing bonus.

 Professional career

+Chicago Cubs

 Davis made his professional debut with the Rookie-level Arizona League Cubs, hitting .298 over 18 games in 2018.
-He spent the 2019 season with the South Bend Cubs of the Class A Midwest League, slashing .305/.381/.525 with eight home runs and thirty RBIs over fifty games.
-He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
+He spent the 2019 season with the South Bend Cubs of the Single–A Midwest League, slashing .305/.381/.525 with eight home runs and 30 RBI over 50 games.
+Davis did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Davis missed part of the 2021 season after he took a pitch to the face in an April spring training game.
 Once recovered, he was assigned to South Bend before he was promoted to the Tennessee Smokies of the Double-A South on June 1.
 That same month, Davis was selected to play in the All-Star Futures Game, where he earned MVP honors for his two-homer performance in an 8-3 National League victory.
 In September, he was promoted to the Iowa Cubs of the Triple-A East.
-After finishing the season with a .260/.375/.494 slash line, 19 home runs, and 53 RBIs over 99 games across three levels of the minor leagues, Davis was awarded his second Buck O’Neil Cubs Minor League Player of the Year award.
+After finishing the season with a .260/.375/.494 slash line, 19 home runs, and 53 RBI over 99 games across three levels of the minor leagues, Davis was awarded his second Buck O'Neil Cubs Minor League Player of the Year award.

-In 2022, he played for three minor league teams.
+In 2022, Davis played for three minor league affiliates.
 He batted .180/.299/.298, not hitting higher than .192 with any of the three teams.
 On June 3, 2022, Davis underwent back surgery.
+On November 15, the Cubs added Davis to their 40-man roster to protect him from the Rule 5 draft.

 Davis was optioned to the Triple-A Iowa Cubs to begin the 2023 season.
+In 62 games, he batted .187/.296/.279 with 4 home runs, 26 RBI, and 9 stolen bases.
+Davis was again optioned to Triple–A Iowa to begin the 2024 season.
+He suffered a back injury during the season that caused him to miss two months.
+After briefly returning, Davis was placed on the injured list after suffering a fractured left ankle on September 13, 2024, ending his season.
+In 55 total games split between Tennessee and Iowa, he slashed .220/.369/.451 with 11 home runs and 32 RBI.
+Davis was designated for assignment by the Cubs on November 19.
+On November 22, the Cubs non–tendered Davis, making him a free agent.